ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods to get results of futures

 To get the result of a `CompletableFuture`, it is possible to use the following blocking and non-blocking methods.
-In most cases, these methods should be used as the last computation step, don`t use them inside pipelined stages.
+In most cases, these methods should be used as the last computation step, do not use them inside pipelined stages.

 Summary of the methods to get results of futures